marek-siemieniuk-morawski/pollsky/README.md

   poll(waitForSomething).atMost(30, 'seconds').until(checkCondition);
 ```

-If we don't want to *Pollsky* to throw an error at the very end if polling failed we can use `dontThrowError()` to return the last result
+If we don't want *Pollsky* to throw when polling fails we can use `dontThrowError()` to return the last result
 ```
   poll(waitForSomething).dontThrowError().until(conditionThatFails);
 ```